controlplaneio/cp-jenkins/README.md

 client_id/client_secret: OAuth secrets from Github for login
 ```

-> Client secrest for github/github_test are used for make run/test-run respectively
+> Client secrets for github/github_test are used for make run/test-run respectively

 Then build the Docker image: